opentelekomcloud/docs-next/docs/best-practices/big-data-and-data-analysis/cloud-search-service/configure-css-slack-notifications.md

 Because Slack webhooks are hosted on the public internet, OpenSearch **cannot directly call Slack endpoints**.
 To solve this, we introduce an **internal relay component** (reverse proxy or webhook service) deployed inside the same VPC.

-This guide explains a **clean, production-ready approach** to integrate OpenSearch notifications with Slack in Open Telekom Cloud.
+This guide explains a **clean, production-ready approach** to integrate OpenSearch notifications with Slack in T Cloud Public.

 ## Solution Overview